core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The value of the 'kid context' parameter in the 'unprotected' field of request messages MUST be set to the ID Context, i.e., the Group Identifier value (Gid) of the group.
 That is, unlike in {{RFC8613}}, the 'kid context' parameter is always present in requests.

-## AEAD Nonce # {#sec-cose-object-aead-nonce}
+## Nonce Computation # {#sec-cose-object-aead-nonce}

-The AEAD nonce is constructed like in OSCORE, with the difference that step 4 in {{Section 5.2 of RFC8613}} is replaced with:
+The nonce is constructed like in OSCORE, with the difference that step 4 in {{Section 5.2 of RFC8613}} is replaced with:

-A. and then XOR with the X bytes from the Common IV's start, where X is the length in bytes of the AEAD nonce.
+A. and then XOR with the X bytes from the Common IV's start, where X is the length in bytes of the nonce.

 For example, if X = 7 and the Common IV is 0x00112233445566778899aabbcc (13 bytes), then the bytes to XOR are 0x00112233445566 (7 bytes).

+The constructed nonce is in fact used as AEAD nonce by the AEAD Algorithm (see {{ssec-common-context-aead-alg}}) and by the Group Encryption Algorithm when this is an AEAD algorithm (see {{ssec-common-context-cs-enc-alg}}).

 ## external_aad # {#sec-cose-object-ext-aad}